lehner-lab/Scaling_Law/012_Splice_Site_Usage_Across_Conditions/002_HepG2_vs_HUVEC/Analysis.md

 PSU.Down$Group <- factor(PSU.Down$Group,
                          levels = 1:10)
 ```
-To visualise the effect of changing the cell line on exon inclusion, I used the ggplot2 library:
+To visualise the effect of changing the cell line on splice site usage, I used the ggplot2 library:

 ```r
 library(ggplot2)